 Where most films go for the love story, A Night to Remember goes for the documentary view-point, trying to keep as much to facts as possible.
-As a result, for many this is the definitive Titanic film and it’s just been remastered and released again last week.
+As a result, for many, this is the definitive Titanic film and it’s just been remastered and re-released.

 The Disasters Faced